roryok/js-rtf/README.md

 js-rtf
 ========

 An RTF document creation library for javascript.
-Based on node-rtf by Jonathan Rowny - https://github.com/jrowny/node-rtf
+Based on [node-rtf](https://github.com/jrowny/node-rtf) by Jonathan Rowny